 The Company evaluates contingencies on an ongoing basis and establishes loss provisions for matters in which losses are probable and the amount of loss can be reasonably estimated.
-As part of this evaluation, the Company recognized a loss of \$0.9 million in the fourth quarter of 2021 related to a license and service contract from which we do not believe we will realize any benefits.
-Due to a change in standards required for electronic heath records, we no longer need the product enhancements that would be provided under this contract.
+As part of this evaluation, for the year ended December 31, 2022, the Company did not identify any probable losses.